-- A. No person other than a member of the immediate family occupying such dwelling shall be employed full time as part of the home occupation. - B. The home occupation shall not involve more than one client or customer visits to the residence at any one time and not more than six (6) per day. - C. A Home Occupation must be conducted within a dwelling which is the residence of the principal practitioner or in an accessory building associated with a residential use. - D. A maximum of 25 percent of the gross floor area of the residence may be used for the conduct of a home occupation. - E. A maximum of 1,000 square feet of gross floor area of one (1) detached accessory structure may also be permitted for use of a home business in addition to space within the dwelling. - F. The home occupation shall not result in alteration of the appearance of the structure and shall not cause the premises to differ from its residential character. - G. The home occupation shall not employ any mechanical or electrical equipment that causes noise or vibrations perceptible at the property boundary. - H. No outdoor storage or display of materials, goods, supplies or equipment related to the operation of the home occupation is permitted. - I. The use of utilities or community facilities required to operate the home occupation shall not exceed the typical use of the property for residential purposes. - J. One nameplate sign is allowed.
+- B. No person other than a member of the immediate family occupying such dwelling shall be employed full time as part of the home occupation. - C. The home occupation shall not involve more than one client or customer visits to the residence at any one time and not more than six (6) per day. - D. A Home Occupation must be conducted within a dwelling which is the residence of the principal practitioner or in an accessory building associated with a residential use. - E. A maximum of 25 percent of the gross floor area of the residence may be used for the conduct of a home occupation. - F. A maximum of 1,000 square feet of gross floor area of one (1) detached accessory structure may also be permitted for use of a home business in addition to space within the dwelling. - G. The home occupation shall not result in alteration of the appearance of the structure and shall not cause the premises to differ from its residential character. - H. The home occupation shall not employ any mechanical or electrical equipment that causes noise or vibrations perceptible at the property boundary. - I. No outdoor storage or display of materials, goods, supplies or equipment related to the operation of the home occupation is permitted. - J. The use of utilities or community facilities required to operate the home occupation shall not exceed the typical use of the property for residential purposes. - K. One nameplate sign is allowed.
 It may display the name of the occupant and/or the name of the home occupation.
-It shall not exceed one (1) square foot in area and shall be attached to the structure. - K. Only one (1) commercial vehicle may be used in connection with home occupation. - L. The home occupation shall not create noise dust, vibration, smell, smoke glare, electrical interference, fire hazard, or any other hazard or nuisance to any greater or more frequent extent than that usually experienced in a typical residence. - M. Any home occupation that exceeds the thresholds established in this Section will require a Special Permit for a home business Class A or Class B (See Section 740 and 741).
+It shall not exceed one (1) square foot in area and shall be attached to the structure. - L. Only one (1) commercial vehicle may be used in connection with home occupation. - M. The home occupation shall not create noise dust, vibration, smell, smoke glare, electrical interference, fire hazard, or any other hazard or nuisance to any greater or more frequent extent than that usually experienced in a typical residence.